Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data

 In this section, I examine the employment effects of minimum wage hikes during the sample period.
 Since employment information is not available for cannabis establishments, I use monthly employment data from the QCEW at the 5-digit NAICS industry level.
 I estimate the following distributed lag equation:

 The dependent variable is the first difference of (log) county employment at the 5-digit industry level.\footnote{Cannabis retailers belong to NAICS 45399 ("all other miscellaneous store retailers").
 Cannabis producer-processors that grow indoors belong to NAICS 11141 ("food crops grown under cover").
-I do not estimate employment effects for the NAICS industry containing outdoor growers because the majority of producer-processors in Washington state grow indoors.} The treatment intensity $\sum_{l =-6}^{5} \beta_l \Delta MW_{t-l} \times Bite_{k,t-l}$ is the same as in the previous sections but for one difference: Since equation \ref{eq:8} is at the county level, $\Delta MW$ does not include citywide minimum wage hikes.
-Table \ref{tab:j.1} in Appendix \ref{appendix:j} shows that employment effects are mostly insignificant.\footnote{Column 1 shows a positive effect that is significant at the 10\% level.
-However, this effect disappears when including region-time fixed effects, which is an important robustness check in the minimum wage-employment context (see \citep{reich2018}).} Overall, these results suggest that the minimum wage has no effect on employment for cannabis establishments.
+I do not estimate employment effects for the NAICS industry containing outdoor growers because the majority of producer-processors in Washington state grow indoors.} The treatment intensity $\sum_{l =-5}^{6} \beta_l \Delta MW_{t-l} \times Bite_{k,t-l}$ is the same as in the previous sections but for one difference: Since equation \ref{eq:8} is at the county level, $\Delta MW$ does not include citywide minimum wage hikes.
+Appendix Table \ref{tab:j.1} shows that employment effects are mostly insignificant.
+Overall, these results suggest that the minimum wage has no effect on employment for cannabis establishments.
 However, I caution against over-interpreting these results.
 Since cannabis workers are a subset of employees at the 5-digit NAICS level, one cannot definitively rule out employment effects at cannabis establishments.